diaxxu/RC-car/README.md

 # RC-car
-a remote controlled car with 2:1 ratio
+a remote controlled car with 2:1 gear ratio controlled by a servo with a steering mechanism ( 3d printable )